PerfectAnny/Analysis-on-Nestle-Sales/README.md

 ## Introduction

 This is an excel sales analysis carried out on  Nestle products.
-The project is aimed at analyzing and deriving insights which show the performances of current products and help the company to make data driven decisions.
+The project is aimed at analyzing anderiving insights which show the performances of current products and help the company to make data driven decisions.

 ## Problem statement